 Clearly young and perhaps before its time.
 Malty and sharp lemoney notes.
 Earthy peat adds some depth but not nearly enough.
 Just not what I was looking for and definately not what I want in an Ardbeg.
 (So, Dave.....why the B- then?)
 It was not bad....but after the great Corryvreckan and the Supernova....expectations are higher for these named releases.
 This one just didn't make it into the higher group.
 But still an okay malt....but don't buy from auction if you are looking for a great bottle to drink.
 Collect it for the collectability.

-You can smell the youth on this young islay.
+You can smell the youth on this.
 But that isnt a bad thing.
-Lots of grassy, foresty notes of evergreen and pine mixed with the young peat.
-Not great and I didnt stock up but I'm glad I have a bottle.
+Lots of grassy, foresty notes of evergreen and pine mixed with peat.
+Really rough around the edges.
+Not great and I didnt stock up but I'm glad I have a bottle to share.